nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 To override the default value, edit the file `/etc/xroad/conf.d/local.ini` and add or change the value of the system parameter `allowed-federations` for the server component `configuration-client`.
 To restore the default, either remove the system parameter entirely or set the value to `none`.
+X-Road services `xroad-confclient` and `xroad-proxy` need to be restarted (in that order) for any setting changes to take effect.

 Below are some examples for `/etc/xroad/conf.d/local.ini`.